-E-filing of corporate income tax returns:
+E-filing of corporate income tax returns

-The Egyptian tax authority ("ETA") is currently applying the electronic filing ("e-filing") of income tax returns on a compulsory basis.
-In other words, taxpayers are currently required to submit their income tax returns electronically on the ETA's website; whereby, the hard copies are no longer acceptable by the ETA.
+Taxpayers are currently required to submit their income tax returns electronically on the ETA's website; whereby, the hard copies are no longer acceptable by the ETA.

 When it comes to individual taxpayers, they still have the option to pay their annual income taxes due electronically or manually.